nothinglabs/openmelt2/readme.md

 A few mechanisms are implemented with the intent of improving safety.

-If no RC updates are received for ~1 second - the robot should spin down.

 A [watchdog timer](https://github.com/adafruit/Adafruit_SleepyDog) is used - so if the code unexpectedly becomes trapped - the Arduino should reboot (and the robot should enter an unpowered state).

 At boot-up - it is verified that the RC signal is both good - and that the throttle is at 0% for ~1 second.
 This means that if the robot reboots unexpectedly - it can not be spun up again until the driver lowers the throttle for ~1 second.
 This behavior may be disabled (see melty_config.h).

+If no RC updates are received on the throttle channel for ~1 second - the robot should spin down.
+It will resume operation when the RC signal is restored **(0% throttle is not required)**.

 It should be noted that MOSFET drivers can fail in a "closed" state.
 This means that they will drive the motor until the battery runs out.

-## Users Guide
+## User Guide / Demo Videos
  - Work in progress...